10 Common New York Tourist Mistakes

 If you’re coming to New York, one of the best culinary cities in the world, don’t just eat at the same restaurants you could find at home.

 When you stay with someone who is renting out their spare bedroom on Airbnb instead, you are supporting New Yorkers and the local economy.
-Having a local host will also improve your trip because they will typically provide you with great recommendations for the neighborhood.
+As a bonus, having a local host will also improve your trip because they will typically provide you with great recommendations for the neighborhood.

 10. Taking a horse-drawn carriage ride in Central Park